EarthlingInteractive/laravel-jsonapi/README.md

 1. **Create a route to direct the requests**

-    In this example, we use a generic route for all models and HTTP methods:
+    In this example, we use a route for any OPTION requests, a generic route for interacting with resources, and another route for interacting with resource relationships:

     ```php
     	Route::options('api/{model}/{id?}', 'ApiController@handleRequest');
 	Route::any('api/{model}/{id?}', 'ApiController@handleRequest');
 	Route::any('api/{model}/{id}/links/{relation}', 'ApiController@handleRequest');
     ```